username0239409j/Tiktok-Speed-Buttons/README.md

 # Tiktok-Speed-Buttons
-Adds buttons to easily change speed on tiktok web app
+Tapermonkey script that adds buttons adjacent to video player to easily change speed on tiktok web app